-- definitionURpointer to external definition of the semantics of the symbol.
-MathML does not specify a particular syntax in which this definition should be written. - encodinggives the syntax of the definition pointed to by definitionURL.
+encoding Gives the syntax of the definition pointed to by definitionURL.
 An application can then test the value of this attribute to determine whether it is able to process the target of the definitionURThis syntax might be text, or a formal syntax such as OpenMath.